madroxdupe42/peacefulscience.org/content/articles/100-year-old-tree.md

 > Why might God choose not to leave evidence that this 100-year old tree is on week old?

- Alternatively, w
+ Alternatively,

 > why might God choose to leave evidence that the week-old tree is 100 years old?[^1]

 ## An Analogy to Evolution

 In context, the parable is rooted in the strong evidence for common ancestry of humans and chimpanzees.
 Many Christians disagree and believe that humans were specially created.
 Maybe they are right.
-Let us, for a moment, leave the scientific debate aside, to look at the much more interesting theological question.***Presuming that humans were specially created, why did God create us to look more similar to chimpanzees than rats are to mice?
-Why do we look like we share a common ancestor with them?***Some may avoid this scientific framing altogether and focus on the story of the tree.
+Let us, for a moment, leave the scientific debate aside, to look at the much more interesting theological question. ***Presuming that humans were specially created, why did God create us to look more similar to chimpanzees than rats are to mice?
+Why do we look like we share a common ancestor with them?*** Some may avoid this scientific framing altogether and focus on the story of the tree.
 Evolution is a hot button, and the 100-year old tree is a more approachable way to enter the conversation.

 ## The Scientist's Question